 My Top 50 Video Games

 It should be noted that this list is very personal.
 Games included on the list and their placement isn’t about how good a game they are critically, but how much I enjoy them/ what they mean to me personally.
-So if a game you like isn’t on here it’s not anything that game in particular.

 Now, without further ado, here’s the list.